a-sugawara/Verity/README.md

-# Flask React Project
+# Verity

-This is the starter for the Flask React project.
+Verity is a site dedicated to finding the truth.

 ## Getting started